Van Wassenaer

 The Wassenaer family is an old Dutch noble family.
 It was first mentioned in the County of Holland on 3 November 1200.
 They are one of the few original noble families from Holland that has survived to this day.
-Members of the family carry the title of count or baron.
+Members of the family bear the title of baron and, in earlier times, also that of count.

 Origin of the name

 The family was already noble from earliest times ("Uradel").

 According to family legend, the name may be taken from the crescent (wassende) moon on the family coat of arms, borrowed from an Arabian banner that a member of the van Wassenaer family obtained while on a crusade.

 According to some family archives, Wassenaar means Wasser Herren, Sea Lords/Kings, which had been a traditional title that the invading Romans (under Caligula) had recognized while destituting the kings of Batavia.

 History of the family

 The founding father of the Wassenaer family was Philip, who lived in the early 13th century and owned lands in Wassenaar (current-day spelling).
 He was a vassal of William I, Count of Holland who took part in the Third Crusade and the Fifth Crusade.